Located at Court Farm

 The Sun;- The

-in the East fairly early in the evening – check out its four
+in the East and is up all night– check out its four moons

-moons and watch them dance around the planet night by night.
+and watch them dance around the planet night by night.
+It is

 International Space Station;